FOREX-Dollar gains ground; Aussie, yuan slip after weak China trade data

 "Perhaps the market was just expecting that there would be a more upbeat tone to risk appetite today, given U.S. equities rallied."

-The dollar index =USD rose 0.18% to 102.26, edging away from a one-week low it hit on Friday in the wake of a mixed U.S. jobs report which pointed to a cooling, but still resilient labour market.
+The dollar index =USD rose 0.3% to 102.36, edging away from Friday's one-week low in the wake of a mixed U.S. jobs report which pointed to a cooling, but still resilient labour market.

 That added to hopes of a soft-landing scenario in the world's largest economy, in the face of the Federal Reserve's aggressive rate hikes.